luapower/sqlpp/sqlpp.md

 `spp.import(module)`                            import sqlpp module __Modules__
-`require'sqlpp_mysql'`                          load the code for the MySQL module `spp.require'mysql'`                            load the MySQL module `spp.require'mysql_domains'`                    load common type domains for MySQL __Extending the preprocessor__
+`require'sqlpp_mysql'`                          load the code for the MySQL module `spp.import'mysql'`                             load the MySQL module `spp.import'mysql_domains'`                     load common type domains for MySQL __Extending the preprocessor__
 `spp.keyword.KEYWORD -> symbol`                 get a symbol for a keyword `spp.keywords[SYMBOL] = keyword`                set a keyword for a symbol